vanzasetia/myteam-multi-page-website/README.md

 But, before you start watching them, I want to tell you how I optimize the performance of my site.

-So, it's all about Google Fonts.
+So, it's about Google Fonts.
 The site is using the "Livvic" font family.
 The site is required three different font weights, 700, 600, and 500.

 The problem is the 500 font-weight is only used on a very little amount of content.